adtshrm007/Requesta-Server/README.md

 ---

+## 🧠 AI Integration & Advanced Prompts

+The Requesta backend manages all interactions with Google Gemini via `AI.controller.js`.
+Instead of letting the AI output raw, unformatted responses, the controller enforces rigid schemas and contextual restrictions:
+1. **System Insights Pipeline:** `GET /system-insights` evaluates real-time MongoDB metrics (total leaves, rejections, active certificates, and frequent applicants) and injects this data into the AI prompt to produce highly accurate, localized observations.
+2. **Approval Context Filtering:** The payload sent from the frontend is evaluated locally on the server.
+The AI explicitly examines the `hasDocument` boolean payload; if a student attaches a medical proxy via Cloudinary, the backend instructs the AI to rate the Request safely for Approval, bypassing text-length rules.
+3. **Structured Fallbacks:** Should the Gemini service time out or the `GEMINI_API_KEY` be missing, the backend degrades gracefully, returning a localized JSON structure that continues to provide standard advice to the frontend components.

+---

 ## 🛠️ Environment Variables Config (`.env`)

 Before running the server, you must have a `.env` file populated at the root of the server directory: